binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### DoS of Lambda Functions

 AWS Lambda allows you to [throttle](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#concurrent-execution-safety-limit) the concurrent execution count.
 AWS Lambda functions being invoked asynchronously can handle bursts for approximately 15-30 minutes.
-Essentially, if the default is not right for you, then you need to define the policy, that is, set reasonable limits.
+Essentially, if the default is not right for you, then you need to define the policy, that is, set the reasonable limits.
 Make sure you do this!

 Set [Cloudwatch alarms](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions.html) on [duration and invocations](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-metrics.html).
 These can even be sent to Slack.